 - Heart and respiratory rates increase as THC enters the bloodstream

-- Expansion and inflammation of blood vessels in the eyes produces the classic “red eyes” of pot smokers
+- Expansion and inflammation of blood vessels in the eyes produces “red eyes”

 - Depressed motor skills lead to uncoordinated, clumsy movements

-- Extreme dry mouth caused by inhibition of salivary receptors located near cannabinoid receptors in the brain
+- Dry mouth caused by inhibition of salivary receptors adjacent to the brain’s cannabinoid receptors

-Long-term marijuana use is associated with increased incidences of lung, esophageal, bladder and testical cancer.
+Long-term marijuana use is associated with increased incidences of lung, esophageal, bladder and testicle cancer.

 Marijuana smoke causes airway damage that can lead to chronic and/or acute bronchitis, decreased lung defenses against diseases and lung inflammation